How to Research US Universities When You Can’t Visit

 - Chat with a college student ambassador.
 Contact the college admissions office or the international student services office to see if they have student ambassadors available to answer questions for prospective students and for international students in particular.
 These are current college students who are happy to engage in honest conversation usually by email but perhaps with a phone call as well.
 Ask them the tough questions!
 Why did you pick this college?
 What was the hardest part about the transition to college?
 What do you miss most about home?
 What resources have you taken advantage of on campus?
 What’s the international student community like there?

 - Chat with former students from your high school.
 If the college doesn’t have student ambassadors, or you just want another opinion, go ask your college or guidance counselor if he/she knows of any previous students from your high school that currently attend, or recently graduated from, the college you are considering.
 Former students are almost always excited to chat with students from their high school about their college experience.
 Ask them all the same questions you asked the college student ambassador!

 - DON’T rely on rankings.
 Or at least, rely only on rankings that matter to you.
-National rankings reveal next to nothing about the culture and community of a college campus, which are the most important elements to consider when narrowing down your college list.
+National rankings reveal next to nothing about the culture and community of a college campus, which are among the most important elements to consider when narrowing down your college list.
 Decide what is important to you about the place you’ll call “home” for four years and search for those rankings.
-Do you want an environmentally-friendly campus?
+Do you want an environmentally friendly campus?
 Do you want to know which colleges have the most students studying abroad?
-Do you want professors that are known to be the most accessible?
+Do you want professors who are known to be accessible?
 There are rankings for all of these things and many, many more.
 So come up with a list of what is important to you and then search on those parameters.
 See if the college website or social media platforms address the issues that matter to you.
 Look at the student newspaper or student or professor blogs to see what they are talking about—does it interest you?
 If an admissions officer visits your high school or offers an information session in your town, go to it and have a real conversation about what matters to you—don’t just listen, ASK!